likit/gimme/README.txt

 Input
 -----

-Gimme reads input file in PSL format (BLAT and GMAP support this format).
+Gimme can read an input file in PSL or BED format.
+Use gff2bed.py in utils directory to convert GFF file to BED file.

 Output
 ------